robbiew/enigma-bbs-newscan/README.md

 ## Features

-- **High Performance**: Optimized core ENiGMA½ function usage ensures proper newscan date handling
 - **Global Newscan Date**: Set a global newscan date that applies to ALL message areas across ALL conferences
 - **Configurable Areas**: Users can select which message areas to include in their newscan
-- **Visual Feedback**: Clear confirmation when marking all messages as read with enhanced status display
+- **Visual Feedback**: Confirmation when marking all messages as read with status display
 - **Auto-Advance**: Automatically continues to next area after marking messages as read
-- **Login Integration**: Optional automatic newscan prompt during login sequence
+- **Login Menu Integration**: Optional automatic newscan prompt during login sequence
-- **Newscan Date Respect**: Proper handling of both area-specific and global newscan dates
 - **Cache Management**: Intelligent cache invalidation when users mark messages as read or change settings
-- **Seamless Integration**: Follows all ENiGMA½ patterns and conventions
+- **ENiGMA½ Integration**: Follows ENiGMA½ patterns and conventions

 ## Modules Included